CCR Fellows & Young Investigators

-The 18th Annual CCR Fellows and Young Investigators (FYI) Colloquium was held on March 1-2, 2018 at the NCI Shady Grove Campus in Rockville, MD.
+The 19th Annual CCR Fellows and Young Investigators (FYI) Colloquium will be held on Feb.
+28th and March 1, 2019 at the NCI Shady Grove Campus in Rockville, MD.
 The FYI Colloquium is open to all NCI fellows and trainees, including postdoctoral fellows, clinical fellows, postbaccalaureate fellows, and graduate students.
 Registration and awards are generously funded by the CCR Office of the Director.

 Fellows Seminar Series

 Are you interested in improving your speaking and presentation skills?
 If so plan to attend and participate in the CCR Fellows' Seminar Series sponsored by the NCI Office of Training and Education and CCR-FYI on both the Frederick and Bethesda campuses.